 20. One of the effects of lack of oxygen and altitude sickness is that you might hyperventilate.
 Consider carrying a paper bag with you.
 (You can't find them easily in Bolivia).
 If you begin to hyperventilate, take out your paper bag, hold it over your mouth and breathe into and out of the paper bag, inflating and deflating it until you stop hyperventilating.
 This is just something that works for me personally.
 Ask your doctor for advice about hyperventilation before you travel.

-22. If you think altitude sickness might affect your strongly, you'd be wise to purchase travelers insurance.
+22. If you think altitude sickness might affect your strongly, you'd be wise to purchase travel insurance.
 Although medications and doctor's visits cost less in Bolivia than in many places, it's still an extra cost that could take a chunk out of your travel budget.
-In addition, beware that foreigners are often overcharged.